linkedin/DuaLip/docs/demo/matching.rst

 * The shape of the projection maps.

-How to read the results?
+How to interpret the results?
 ------------------------
 We can see that as the solver progresses, :code:`dual_obj` increases while :code:`max_pos_slack` and :code:`max_zero_slack` decrease.